01 of 10

 - Make the depth of your hole approximately the depth of the pond liner.
 Try to keep the sides of the hole straight.
 If, however, after you're done digging, you find that the sides came out uneven in places, either apply sand (to build out a depressed area) or remove a little more dirt (to shave off areas jutting out).

 - 1 inch of sand will also be applied on the ground under your liner.
 Why?
 Because having a sand base gives you some wiggle room, in terms of achieving a good fit.
 Just scoop out a little or pour in a bit more to alter the height of the liner, as needed.
 Your goal is for the liner's rim to protrude approximately one inch above the soil surface (disguise it later with stones) so that soil doesn't keep dropping into the water.

-With the liner installed, we turn our attention to the creative parts of the project on Page 3....Continue to 3 of 10 below.
+With the liner installed, we turn our attention to the creative parts of the project...Continue to 3 of 10 below.

 03 of 10